Easy Low Sodium Lemon Chicken

 6. Fit a piece of parchment in a medium, rimmed sheet pan.

-7. Remove the chicken from the marinade, and place on prepared sheet pan.
+7. Remove the chicken from the marinade and place it on the prepared sheet pan.
 Discard remaining marinade.

 9. Serve on a plate with lemon slices, or over a bed of spinach with lemon wedges and a light vinaigrette.